Life Beyond the Armor

 • I’ve always pictured my life filled with the people I love.

 Neuroscience research* shows that our need for connection is even greater than our needs for food, shelter and other basics.
-We don’t just “get over it” when we experience social pain—rejection, humiliation, criticism, etc. Our brains encode protective patterns in response.
-These patterns often form early, or so subtly we don’t even notice it’s happening, so we’re left thinking it’s just "who we are”; limited in ways that come naturally for others.
+We don’t just “get over it” when we experience social pain—rejection, humiliation, criticism, etc. etch themselves into our brains which encode protective patterns in response.
+These patterns often form early, or so subtly we don’t even notice it’s happening, so we’re left thinking it’s just "who we are”; limited in ways that appear to come naturally for others.

-Surprisingly, as common and as powerful as social hiding is, it has barely been an isolated as its own field of study.
+We typically don’t see our own hiding.
+Sometimes, people identify it in us as something disparaging, like, “She’s so insecure.” or “He’s a pompous jerk.”
+Surprisingly, as common and as powerful as social hiding is, it has never really been isolated as its own field of study.
 Hiding is referenced as a function of something else in various contexts including the Autism spectrum, clinical psychology, 12-Step programs and more, but only as that.
 In fact, according to numerous AI searches, Life Beyond the Armor is the first effort to give the social hiding phenomenon its own focus in full, as a means to live a more self-aware, empowered life.

 Or maybe it’s not so surprising that social hiding hasn’t been made a focus unto itself — it isn’t a purely psychological phenomenon.
 It’s a result of a complicated interplay of biological, psychological, and sociocultural variables, all as unique and individual as there are human beings in this world.
 So social hiding doesn’t fit neatly into any larger field of study, and there are few if any one-size-fits-all mandates involved.
 It exists between the cracks, hiding in plain sight.

-Sometimes hiding is the right thing to do.
+Sometimes social hiding is absolutely the right choice to make.

-The goal is never to completely stop hiding—that would be impossible, and unfair to us.
-Hiding is never wrong!
+The goal is never to completely stop hiding—that would be impossible, and unfair to attempt.
+Hiding isn’t a hinderance across the board!
 Rather, it's:

 • Your right — Within the limits of law and ethics, nobody has an inherent right to know anything about you.